vkbo/novelWriter/docs/source/int_introduction.rst

 .. note::
    novelWriter is not intended to be a full office type word processor.
 It doesn't support images, links, tables, and other complex structures and objects often needed for such documents.
-   Formatting is limited to headers, and bold, italicised and strikethrough text.
+   Formatting is limited to headers, emphasis, text alignment, and a few other simple features.

 .. tip::
    If you do need to align information in rows and columns in your notes, you can achieve this with tabs and line breaks.
 The tab stop width can be specified in :guilabel:`Preferences`.

 The main window does not have a toolbar like many other applications do.
-This reduces clutter, and since the documents are formatted with markdown tags, is more or less redundant.
+This reduces clutter, and since the documents are formatted with style tags, is more or less redundant.
 However, all formatting features supported are available through convenient keyboard shortcuts.
-They are also available in the main menu so you don't have to look up the syntax every time until you've memorised it.
+They are also available in the main menu so you don't have to look up formatting codes every time you need them, before you've memorised them.
 A full list of shortcuts can be found in the :ref:`a_kb` section.

 In addition, novelWriter has a :guilabel:`Focus Mode` where all the user interface elements other than the document editor itself are hidden away.

 The colour scheme of the user interface defaults to that of the host operating system.
-In addition, other light and dark themes are provided, and can be enabled in :guilabel:`Preferences` from the :guilabel:`Tools` menu.
+Some other light and dark colour themes are provided, and can be enabled in :guilabel:`Preferences` from the :guilabel:`Tools` menu.
 A number of syntax highlighting themes are also available in :guilabel:`Preferences`.
 A set of icon themes in colour and greyscale are also offered.
 The icons are based on the Typicons_ icon set designed by Stephen Hutchings.

 The main window is split in two, or optionally three, panels.
 The left-most panel contains the project tree and all the documents in your project.
-The second panel is the document editor, and the optional third panel is a document viewer which can view any document in your project independently of the document editor.
+The second panel is the document editor.
+An optional third panel is a document viewer which can view any document in your project independently of the document editor.
 It is not intended as a preview window, although you can use it for this, but for viewing your notes next to your editor while you're writing.

 A second tab is also available on the main window.
 This is the :guilabel:`Outline` tab where the entire novel structure can be displayed, with all the tags and references listed.
 Depending on how